- Diet Tips

 - Adding whole grains can both soothe stomach ailments and prevent any future intestinal issues.
 Soluble fiber from oats draws water into your digestive tract and moves food through your body.

 - Try some ginger tea bags or simply grate fresh ginger into some hot water with lemon and sip it.
-Ginger is an anti-spasmodic and is considered very good for soothing an unsettled stomach.
+Ginger is anti-spasmodic and is considered very good for soothing an unsettled stomach.

 - Chicken soup is also a classic choice when people are ill.
-The chicken component is lean meat (alternatives can also include turkey, white fish or oven boiled eggs) that allows you to benefit from some protein and not too much fat that could risk bogging down your system.
+The chicken component is lean meat (alternatives can also include turkey, white fish, or oven-boiled eggs) that allows you to benefit from some protein and not too much fat that could risk bogging down your system.
 Protein is required for repair and recovery processes around the body—just what you need after fighting off an infection.

 What type of food and drinks should be avoided during diarrhea?

 People with diarrhea may be on a clear liquid diet for a day until the body recovers.
 Below are a few foods and drinks that should be especially avoided during diarrhea.

 - High fiber, whole-grain foods (bran, whole-wheat bread, whole-wheat pasta, whole-grain cereals, whole-grain crackers, and brown rice)